saltyorg/docs/docs/sandbox/apps/plextraktsync.md

 ## Configuration

-Set your general preferences in `/opt/plextraktsync/config.yml`.
+Sync preferences are available to customize in `/opt/plextraktsync/config.yml`.

 The following command will launch an interactive script prompting you for missing credentials (use this to set up Trakt.tv):